Loudness Normalization: The Future of File-Based Playback

 To meet EN 50332 requirements, a system must account for the effect of EQ settings.
 This can be done by conservatively biasing WarningFaderPosition and MaxFaderPosition to ensure that in the presence of EQ, the thresholds are never exceeded.

 Alternatively, manufacturers may choose to design the equalizer such that it never boosts the sound level at any frequency; to achieve a boost, everything else is cut.
-An additional advantage of the latter method of EQ is that the system cannot overload before the volume control.
+An additional advantage of the latter EQ method is that the system cannot overload before the volume control.

 By following this rule, the portable audio device automatically complies with the maximum acoustic level of 100 dBA as specified in EN 60065, and any additional available headroom is used to improve normalization effectiveness.